Callum-OP/Piano-Teacher/README.md

 Reduce distance between piano and playback controls, so there is more space on screen if you want to have both on screen during autoplay.
 Make it easier to reset tempo to 1.
 Maybe make it so tapping near 1 automatically assumes 1, and you gotta drag to reach the rest?
 Should be a no music loaded message if you try to start autoplay without loading anything first.

+--- Save Current Music & Progress ---
+If you exit the app and had a music piece open/paused, it would be good to save what music was last open as well as exactly where the user was in the timeline bar, so then the user can start exactly where they were when they left.

 --- Decrease App Size ---
 The desktop version of the app on Microsoft Store is around 300mb with the appxbundle being 277mb, maybe try to find ways to decrease that since the mobile version is around 30mb or less in comparison.